 Q: What is a "Certificate of Eligibility?"

 A: The certificate of eligibility (CE) is a supporting document for your student visa application.
 NUFS will apply for your CE at the Immigration Bureau in Nagoya on your behalf.
 Once the Immigration Bureau issues the certificate, it will be sent to NUFS.
-As soon as we receive it, we will send it to you via express mail to the mailing address you provided in your application form.
+As soon as we receive it, we will send it to you via express mail to your home institution.

 Q: How long will I need to wait for the CE?

-A: It usually takes a few weeks or even more than a month for the Immigration Office to issue the CEs.
+A: It usually takes a month for the Immigration Office to issue the CEs.
 This is why it is very important that you submit all the required documents on time.
 The sooner we receive your documents, the sooner we will be able to apply for your CE.
 Usually, though, students will receive their CEs approximately 2-3 weeks before their planned arrival in Japan.
 We realize waiting for the CE may make you feel anxious, however, we have no control over this process and must ask for your patience.